JuPedSim/JuPedSim/README.md

 ## Repository

 The code is *actively developed* in a [GitLab repository](https://cst.version.fz-juelich.de/public/projects).
 Please consider cloning the code their.
+To be **notified** of releases and updates please follow us [@JuPedSim](https://twitter.com/JuPedSim).